 Insurance Institute For Highway Safety-1997, 1998, 1999, 2000, 2001 Test crashes various vehicles at 30, 40, 45 mph oblique, low speed impacts and T bone collisions International Association of Accident Reconstructionists- 1998 Test crashes, 15 assorted automobiles in low speed scenarios University of North Florida- Institute of Police Technology and Management- Test crash moderate speed pedestrian collision

-University of North Florida- Institute of Police Technology and Management- Test crashes of vehicles with concentration on lamp analysis.
+University of North Florida- Institute of Police Technology and Management- Test crashes of vehicles with a concentration on lamp analysis.

-University of North Florida- Institute of Police Technology and Management- Moderate to High Speed Crash Scenarios
+University of North Florida- Institute of Police Technology and Management- Moderate to High-Speed Crash Scenarios

 (including but not limited to)U.S. Federal Court, Virginia- Tennessee